trd44/cs239_ethics/README.md

 | N/A    | View inventory     | 'i'          |
 | N/A    | View shopping list | 'l'          |

 Actions are formatted as tuples.
-In the pick up action an agent can specify an index that corresponds with a food item.
+In the pick-up action an agent can specify an index that corresponds with a food item.

-Honestly, the best way to get a sense for how the game works is to try running it in keyboard input mode.
-Nevertheless, below is a reasonably-detailed description of the actions available and what they do in different contexts:
+While the best way to get a sense for how the game works is to try running it in keyboard input mode, here is a reasonably-detailed description of the actions available and what they do in different contexts:

 * North, south, east, west: move the player around on the screen.
 * No-op: does nothing.
 You probably won’t need to get the agent to perform this action.